 “Because the theologians say that the adherence of the whole Church to any given claimant is in itself a proof that all of the necessary requisites [i.e., conditions] for validity are present.
 The reason for this is the indefectibility of the Church, which cannot adhere to a false visible head.
 It would in some ways be more convenient if this doctrine did not exist, but it does.
 J By the way, I think that this doctrine is chiefly what Archbishop Lefebvre had in view when he commented in the late '70s that the See of Rome could not be vacant because of the necessary visibility of the Church.
 In any case, it is certainly a powerful argument for sedeplenism [i.e. against Sedevcantism], which is perhaps why most sedevacantists never mention it.J”

-That’s quite an admission.
-But in his unguarded moment, Mr. Lane admitted what anyone who understands the doctrine will already know.
-Sedevacantism cannot hold up in the face of this doctrine.
+That’s quite an admission, but in his unguarded moment, Mr. Lane admitted what anyone who understands the doctrine will already know, namely, that Sedevacantism cannot hold up in the face of this doctrine.

-I should also clarify that the reason he only concedes that it proves the legitimacy of John XXIII’s papacy, is not because he believes the doctrine only applies to past popes.
-The reason is because he has not been able to come up with any excuse, however weak, to justify the assertion his election was not peacefully and universally accepted by the Church.
+I should also clarify that the reason he only concedes that it proves the legitimacy of John XXIII’s papacy, is not because he believes the doctrine only applies to past popes, but because he has not been able to come up with any excuse, however weak, to justify the assertion that John XXIII's election was not peacefully and universally accepted by the Church.

 Lane’s fellow Sedevacantist apologist, John Daly, likewise readily admits that doctrine is true, and that it applies to the current Pope.
 In a public exchange from 2006, Mr. Daly’s interlocutor wrote: “Cardinal Billot and other theologians speak about the fact that universal adherence to a certain man as pope results in an infallible fact that the man is indeed, pope.”
 To which Daly replied: “Yes, if the universal Church with moral unanimity peacefully accept a man as legitimate pope, he must indeed be a legitimate pope.”